 The Conference of European Churches (CEC) is a fellowship of Orthodox, Protestant, and Old Catholic European Churches along with some associated organisations.
 Its office is at Geneva.
 It has good relations with the Council of European Bishops’ Conferences (CCEE) which is for Roman Catholics.
 CEC and CCEE had an Assembly in Graz in Austria in 1997 (at which CEL had a stall): it was the Second European Ecumenical Assembly.
 The Assembly made several environmental recommendations – see points 5.1 to 5.4 in their document CCEE had a Meeting about the environment held in Celje, Slovenia in May 1999.

 Partly as a result of the Meeting at Graz, The European Christian Environmental Network (ECEN) was set up for church environment officers, and others, throughout Europe.
 ECEN meets about every 18 months.
-Individual ECEN members tend to belong to one or several coalitions, and communicate mostly with members of that coalition ..e.g Tourism Coalition, The Climate Change Coalition etc. Judith Allinson on behalf of CEL attended the latest ECEN Assembly in 2012 in Elspleet, There were 8 people from UK and Ireland.
+Individual ECEN members tend to belong to one or several coalitions, and communicate mostly with members of that coalition ..e.g Tourism Coalition, The Climate Change Coalition etc. Judith Allinson on behalf of CEL (now Green Christian) attended the ECEN Assembly in 2012 in Elspleet, There were 8 people from UK and Ireland.
 See her account

 Coming down to the British level: